DamianGillessen1989/que-padrisimo/README.md

 Developed using a combination of HTML, CSS and Java Script, this project serves as a dynamic web application where users can immerse themselves in the language learning process.
 From vocabulary drills to grammar exercises, the site offers a range of features to support users at the beginning or intermediate stages of their learning journey.

-In this readme, I will delve into the project's development process, detailing the planning stages, design considerations, implementation of key features, and the technologies utilised.
+In this README, I will delve into the project's development process, detailing the planning stages, design considerations, implementation of key features, and the technologies utilised.
 I hope you find this project both informative and inspiring as you explore the world of Latin-Spanish language learning.
 Thank you for joining me on this exciting endeavor!

 ![Responsive Mockup](https://github.com/DamianGillessen1989/que-padrisimo/blob/main/docs/amiresponsiveimage.webp)